 - Two major proofreading assessments fully marked by your tutor.

 - Lots of proofreading practice exercises for self-assessment, with model answers to work through at your own speed.

-- Full tutor support during the course and for two years after you’ve completed your marked assessments.
+- Full tutor support by email during the course and for two years after you’ve completed your marked assessments.
 We’ll help with marketing advice, including with writing your CV and how to use proofreading outside the world of publishing.

 - Brush up on your English with our special grammar and punctuation module.